bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 There are two variations that can be used, one is by using the existing `.env` or by creating an alternative `.env-mysite` file in which a new location could be setup.

 ### Creating with Existing .env
-- If you choose to use the existing `.env` you will have to reset your `MULTISITE` temporarily  back to `0`, until you create your new multi-site installation, you will also be constrained to the same uploads/folder structure.
+Choosing the existing `.env` file, the `MULTISITE` variable will need to be set to `0`, until the multi-site installation has been completed, this instance will be constrained to the same `uploads` folder structure.
+Possibly causing conflicts with existing assets.
 ```sh:no-line-numbers
 # ensure a full docker compose down has been completed
 docker composer down